-Merging Operational and Experiential Data is the Future of Client Experience (CX) in Professional Services
+Merging Operational & Experiential Data is the Future of Client Experience (CX) in Professional Services

-The third and final day of the event was headlined with keynote speech from Oprah Winfrey.
-I’ll be the first to admit I’ve never been much of an Oprah fan, but I was mesmerized listening to her speak.
-She opened with a story about how approaching every action with intent and purpose lead her to a breakthrough in her career.
+In 2019, Oprah Winfrey gave a keynote speech at the Qualtrics X4 Summit about intention being a driving force in her life.
+She opened with a story about how approaching every action with intent and purpose led her to a breakthrough in her career.
 That got me thinking…

 What should be the intent of a professional service provider?